Veto vs Multifactor

 Core capability:

-Policy engine -- YAML rules that match on tool name, arguments, and context.
+Policy engine, YAML rules that match on tool name, arguments, and context.
 Actions can be allowed, denied, or routed to human approval.
-The agent cannot bypass the policy layer because it operates outside the LLM's reasoning.
+Policy is evaluated before execution layer because it operates outside the LLM's reasoning.

 - Tool-call interception and evaluation